Marooned (1969 film): Production

 The Apollo Command Module used in making the film was an actual "boilerplate" version of the "Block I" Apollo spacecraft; no Block I ever flew with a crew aboard, mainly due to the Apollo 1 fire exposing over a thousand defects.
 While the Block II series had a means of rapidly opening the hatch, the Block I did not (a major factor in the Apollo 1 fire), and the interior set was constructed using the boilerplate as a model.
 To blow the hatch in the movie, Buzz pulls on a handle attached to a hinge.

 Astronaut Jim Lovell and his wife Marilyn Lovell referred to the film years later in a special interview.
 Their recollection is shared as a feature on the DVD release of Apollo 13, a 1995 film directed by Ron Howard.
 The couple describes a 1969 film—never specifically named—in which an astronaut in an Apollo spacecraft "named Jim" faces mortal peril.
 The couple says the film gave Lovell's wife nightmares.
 Her experience inspired a dream sequence in Apollo 13.

-There were some discrepancies between real-life procedures and what is shown in the film.
+Some discrepancies exist between real-life procedures and what is shown in the film.
 For instance, several scenes show various people communicating directly with the astronauts in space.
 In actuality, only CAPCOM (an astronaut) and astronauts' wives would have been permitted to communicate with the spacecraft, all others in MOCR and AFLCC would only be able to communicate on the internal network or to their respective backroom teams.
 Conspicuously absent from the film is any person resembling a flight director.
 In real life, "Flight" is in charge of a space mission during that director's shift.
 The filmmakers felt that adding a flight director would distract from the interpersonal dynamic between Keith and Dougherty.

 Release

-Marooned had its premiere on November 10, 1969 in Washington, D.C. during the National Association of Theatre Owners convention.
+Marooned had its premiere on November 10, 1969, in Washington, DC, during the National Association of Theatre Owners convention.
 The film opened at the Egyptian Theatre in Los Angeles on December 11, 1969.
-Its New York premiere on December 17, 1969 at the new Ziegfeld Theatre was the first film shown at the new theatre.
+Its New York premiere on December 17, 1969, at the new Ziegfeld Theatre was the first film shown at the new theatre.

+The film was still on release in some US cities during the Apollo 13 mission in April 1970, and exhibitors considered pulling the film from release depending on the outcome of the mission.
+However, the distributors used the interest in the subject to expand its distribution, putting it back on release in New York theaters.

 Reception

-The film grossed $43,500 in its first week at the Egyptian.
+The film grossed $43,500 in its first week at the Egyptian Theater on Hollywood Boulevard in Los Angeles, California.